julianeweller/MinsePIE/README.md

 </p>

 ### Running MinsePIE with a graphical user interface
-To faciliate the usage, we provide a simple user interface that allows the same functionalities as the command line tools.
+To facilitate the usage, we provide a simple user interface that allows the same functionalities as the command line tools.
 To use it, please install [Gooey v1.0.8] (https://pypi.org/project/Gooey/) and [Pythonw v.3.0.3] (https://pypi.org/project/pythonw/).
 To open the user interface run the following command:

 ```
 pythonw minsepie_gui.py